 Pen Line Widths

 I fell into the fountain pen rabbit hole, looking for the perfect pen.
-I've not found it yet.
-Here are some line width measurements from my collection.
+It’s yet to be found.
+Here’s some line width measurements from my collection thus far.

 Methodology